winstonjs/winston/README.md

 ```

 ### Custom Log Format
 To specify custom log format you should set formatter function for transport.
-Currently supported transports are: Console, File, Memory.
+Currently supported transports are: Console, File, Http.

 Options object will be passed to the format function.
 It's general properties are: timestamp, level, message, meta.
 Depending on the transport type may be additional properties.

 ``` js